zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-synchronize.md

 ### Synchronize and include/exclude properties
 You want to synchronize your entities but only for specific properties.

-- `ColumnInputExpression`: This option let you choose which properties to map.
+- `ColumnInputExpression`: This option lets you choose which properties to map.
-- `IgnoreOnSynchronizeInsertExpression`: This option let you ignore when inserting properties that are auto-mapped.
+- `IgnoreOnSynchronizeInsertExpression`: This option lets you ignore when inserting properties that are auto-mapped.
-- `IgnoreOnSynchronizeUpdateExpression`: This option let you ignore when updating properties that are auto-mapped.
+- `IgnoreOnSynchronizeUpdateExpression`: This option lets you ignore when updating properties that are auto-mapped.

 ```csharp
 context.BulkSynchronize(customizeToSynchronize, options => {